frida/frida-website/_i18n/en/_docs/stalker.md

 ```

 So this code is a little harder.
 It isn't really a function and the actual
-assembly written it is muddied a little by the need to save and restore
+assembly written by it is muddied a little by the need to save and restore
 registers.
-But the essence of it is this.
-When virtualizing a return instruction
+But the essence of it is this: When virtualizing a return instruction
 this helper is used to optimize passing control back to the caller. ret_reg
 contains the address of the block to which we are intending to return.